China to send elite army unit to help fight Ebola in Liberia

 China is Africa's biggest trade partner, tapping the continent's rich vein of resources to fuel its own economic growth over the past couple of decades.
 Some critics have rounded on Beijing for not helping more in Africa's hour of need.

-China has so far donated 750 million yuan ($123 million) to 13 African countries and international organizations to combat Ebola, according to the government.
+China has so far donated 750 million yuan ($123 million) to 13 African countries and international organisations to combat Ebola, according to the government.

 "China's assistance will not stop until the Ebola epidemic is eradicated in West Africa," Lin said.